A Proud Heritage, An Exciting Future

 "Legacy" Coyote Statue

 Legacy is a bronze statue designed by alumnus sculptor Cameron Stalheim BFA '10 prominantly located at the intersection of University and Cherry St. near the Muenster University Center.
 The work, commissioned and chosen by the student body, was dedicated during Dakota Days weekend in 2012 in celebration of the University's 150th anniversary.
 Bronze replicas are available for sale through the USD Alumni Association.
+Please call to inquire.